maxijonson/gpt-turbo/packages/web/README.md

    2. Option 2: Link this repository: https://github.com/maxijonson/gpt-turbo .
 3. Give the site a name, for example `gpt-turbo-web`.
 4. Select the `master` branch as the branch to deploy.
-5. Set the root directory to `packages/web`.
+5. Leave the root directory blank.
-6. Set the build command to `npm run build`.
+6. Set the build command to `npm run build:web`.
-7. Set the publish directory to `dist`. (`packages/web/dist`)
+7. Set the publish directory to `packages/web/dist`.
+8. Add an environment variable `NODE_VERSION` with `lts` as the value.
-8. (Optional) If you chose to link this repository (option 2), you may want to disable the "Auto-Deploy" option under the "Advanced" tab.
+9. (Optional) If you chose to link this repository (option 2), you may want to disable the "Auto-Deploy" option under the "Advanced" tab.
 This will prevent Render from automatically deploying the web app every time a change is made to it.
 You can then manually deploy the web app later.
-9. Click "Create Static Site".
+10. Click "Create Static Site".

 ## Attributions